Safety Data Sheets Give Information On

 Section 14: Transport Information

 UN number.
-Now, proper shipping name.
-Hazard class.
-That said, packing group.
+And hazard class.
+Here's the thing — proper shipping name.
+Think about it: packing group.
 Special precautions for transport.

 Why it matters: Shipping a Class 1 explosive without the correct UN number?
 Criminal charges.
 Section 14 keeps you compliant with DOT, IATA, and other transportation regulations.